Revenue attribution is allocating customer payments to the various marketing channels and campaigns contributing to generating revenue.

 Ideally, the Order’s revenue field will reflect the invoice amount since this amount is often different from the Opportunity amount.

-With all this information in the Order record, you’ll be able to state, “on this date, we booked an Order for this amount.
-We know the Lead Source, the Campaign, and the specific Web Form that was submitted by the customer contact.”
+With all this information in the Order record, you can state, “On this date, we booked an Order for this amount.
+We know the Lead Source, the Campaign, and the specific Web Form submitted by the customer contact.”

 In other words, specific marketing efforts can get credit for precise dollar amounts of revenue.